-1. All a meaning of semantics, this was an actual EP.
+1. This was an actual EP.
 Six tracks.
 In-and-out.
 Saying what he had to say and getting the hell out.
 Providing a taste while leaving the listener interested in seconds.
 Mission accomplished.
 This wasn’t one of those EPs that come with 10-11 tracks.
 That’s an album.

 2. The “everyday man” vibe on “The Dollar Menu Ballad” is believable as hell.
 Almost painfully believable.
 It’s undoubtedly become one of the slept on audio nuggets from 2014 perhaps because of how easy it is to see a small slice of yourself, albeit currently or in the past, in lyrics like:

 You feel how I feel then you f*ck with me dog